 5) Chemical hazards

 Chemical hazards mainly threaten employees whose roles expose them to dangerous liquids, solvents or flammable gases.
-Individuals who are most likely to be affected are those working in cleaning facilities, engineers and employees in field based roles.
+Individuals who are most likely to be affected are those working in cleaning facilities, engineers and employees in field-based roles.
 Exposure to harmful chemicals can cause illness, skin irritation, breathing problems and, in extreme cases, death.
-Figures taken from the HSE show that between 2017 and 2018, there were 100 different incidents of carbon monoxide poisoning within Great Britain.

 6) Workload hazards

 Workload hazards include issues that could cause stress or strain, such as workload, violence or aggression.
 These hazards can be experienced in any job role.
-However, lone workers may struggle to voice concerns due to their isolated work environment.
-Information taken from the Labour Force Survey suggests that out of 1.4 million workers studied, at least 44% suffer with work related stress, depression or anxiety.
+However, lone workers may struggle to voice concerns due to their isolated work environment or find themselves a target for anti-social behaviour.

 It is important for employers and employees to understand the issues surrounding risks and hazards at work.
-The topics to understand include:
+Key topics to understand include:

-Training is key to the ability of staff to identify and handle hazards in the workplace.
+Training is key when it comes to identifying and handling hazards in the workplace.
 Effective training can be broad in scope, but also needs to cover the right approach to the hazards encountered in specific work situations.

 Essential parts of training cover: